This app helps you anonymize data in a database used for development of a Django project.

 And even then, your operating system may not delete the data from the disk.
 Properly getting rid of these traces is left as an excercise to the reader :-)

-To run the test suite, do the following with the manage.py of this project:
+To run the test suite, do the following inside the folder containing this README: